 Welcome to Chhukha Dzongkhag

 Unless making an overland crossing to or from India, most Western travellers tend to give Chhukha Dzongkhag a wide berth.
 For those who insist on taking the land route, the district effectively consists of the winding road that drops from the mountains through the lush tropical foothills of southern Bhutan to Phuentsholing, a boom town on the international border; Jaigaon, its twin Indian settlement, is on the other side.
 It's a dramatic road trip and it gives you a sense of geographical continuity that flying into Paro doesn't.
-En route, you'll pass gigantic 'Lost World' ferns that spill onto the road and dozens of silver-threaded waterfalls, cascading off high cliffs into the mist.
+En route, you'll pass gigantic ferns that spill onto the road and dozens of silver-threaded waterfalls cascading off high cliffs into the mist, as you descend from the cool Himalayan heights to the sultry Indian plains.